 Track 1: The Story of Joan Jurdie

-Joan Jurdie was a real person, who lived in Doncaster in 17th century.
-She was accused of witchcraft by her neighbours in 1605, and on this occasion the Mayor of Doncaster was convinced of Joan’s innocence.
-Unfortunately though, Joan was charged again, in 1608, for using witchcraft to cause the deaths of Hester Dolfin, Jane Dolfin and George Murfin.
+Joan Jurdie was a real person who lived in Doncaster in the 17th century.
+She was accused of witchcraft, by her neighbours, in 1605 and, on this occasion, the Mayor of Doncaster was convinced of Joan’s innocence.
+Unfortunately, for Joan, she was charged again in 1608, for using witchcraft to cause the deaths of Hester Dolfin, Jane Dolfin, and George Murfin.
 We do not know the outcome of this case, but if found guilty she was likely to have been hanged.

 Track 2: A Hooton Pagnell Love Story

-Teddie and Winifred fell deeply in love and went on to marry in the spring of 1919, using Hooton Pagnell Hall for their wedding reception!
-Soon afterwards, they travelled to Canada where they began their life together.
-This was by no means easy for the couple.
-Winifred struggled with aspects of her new life, including the weather, describing Canada as ‘the last place God made’ in a letter to her family in Ireland.
-While Teddie experienced ostracism from his family because of Winifred’s catholic beliefs.
-Despite this, Teddie and Winifred had a long and happy marriage, and had four sons.
-Throughout the course of his service Teddie had been wounded 5 times and was awarded the Military Medal.
+Teddie and Winifred went on to marry in the spring of 1919, using Hooton Pagnell Hall for their wedding reception!
+Soon afterwards, they travelled to Canada, where they began their life together.
+Teddie and Winifred had a long and happy marriage, and had four sons.
+Throughout the course of his service, Teddie had been wounded 5 times and was awarded the Military Medal.
 Teddie died in 1960 aged 73, and Winifred four years later aged 80.